Skip to main content

 Bolles Organic Berry Farm, Monroe

-Founded in 1997, Bolles Farm is one of the few Washington state certified-organic berry farms around, offering a variety of raspberries, strawberries and blueberries (as well as honey).
+Founded in 1997, Bolles Farm is one of the few Washington state certified-organic strawberry farms around.
 It’s a small farm, so be sure to check ahead to make sure U-pick is happening and they have berries left.
 Combine it with a trip to The Reptile Zoo, just up the road.

 The Rodale Institute Pacific Northwest Organic Center at Cascadian Farm, Skagit Valley

-The Cascadian Farm sits on 90 acres in eastern Skagit Valley and has been in continuous organic farming practices for over 50 years.
-The Rodale Institute has made this farm the base of operations for researching best organic practices.
-It will serve as a regional resource for farmers interested in using organic practices and advancing a regenerative organic future.
+The Pacific Northwest Organic Center at Cascadian Farm sits on 90 acres in eastern Skagit Valley.
+The farm has been in continuous organic farming practices for over 50 years, and the Rodale Institute has made it the base of operations for researching best organic practices.
+It serves as a regional resource for farmers interested in using organic practices and advancing a regenerative organic future.

 Share this resource with your friends!